 No programming has been found that points to this text.
 It's located near the programming for the studio select screen.
-Possibly just a label.
+Possibly just a label, or perhaps a leftover from the possible stage select shown in an earlier build.
 It's not the same SCENE string that gets loaded when starting a level.

 The European game has a language setting in Options for English, German and French.

 Even though it's missing from the Options screen, the USA version still has partial programming for the language select.
 In the ending cast roll, using Pro Action Replay code FFFB54:0002 to set the language to French will rename Pinky and The Brain to Minus and Kortex, instead of Minus and Cortex as used in the European game.

 Are there more script differences for other languages buried in the USA version?

 |Ten Pin Alley

 |Lights, Camera, Action!

 |Game Boy Advance